Best117/MovieCRUD/README.md

-# Node.js and Express Hosted on Microsoft Azure Template
+# MovieCRUD

-Dependencies: Node.js and Express
+Crocifisso Pusateri,

-This repository is a template that can be used to create a Node.js and Express website for hosting on Microsoft Azure.
+MovieCRUD,

-Initial Usage:
+crocifissovpusater@lewisu.edu,
-- npm install express
+I wrote all the code here with inspiration and help from the tutorial that my teacher made for MovieCRUDLite, my teacher is Eric Pogue.
-- npm start
+HTML code with linked Javascript and CSS files.
+They utilize a mongoDB database to create a database that create,reads,updates, and deletes movies and comments from users.